dy/russi/README.md

-A list of language tools
+A set of russian language tools:

+* patronimic builder
+*